Dean177/splitwise-node/README.md

 ## Usage

-1. Get your ConsumerToken and ConsumerSecret from [Splitwise](https://secure.splitwise.com/apps)
+- Get your ConsumerToken and ConsumerSecret from [Splitwise](https://secure.splitwise.com/apps)
-2. Provide these as environment variables to you application
-3. Get an authorization url to send your user to.
+- Get an authorization url to send your user to:
 ```javascript
 var AuthApi = require('splitwise-node');